-Many people with asthma can have trouble when they play sport.
-They may also be concerned about the use of asthma medications when pregnant or travelling.
+Many people with asthma can have breathing difficulty when playing sport.
+Some people may be concerned about the use of asthma medications when pregnant or travelling.

 Exercise asthma can be controlled

 Many people with asthma will have symptoms provoked by vigorous exercise.
-The mechanisms appear to be reflex airway narrowing caused by drying of the airways.
-When thinking about exercise-induced symptoms, however, it is also important to consider whether asthma is well-controlled at other times.
-For example, a person needing their "reliever" medication more than twice per week or with peak flow readings less than expected may benefit from regular "preventer" medication.
-This helps spontaneous as well as exercise-induced asthma.
+This appears to be due to reflex airway narrowing caused by drying of the airways.
+It is important to consider whether asthma is well-controlled at other times.
+For example, a person needing their reliever medication more than twice per week or with peak flow readings less than expected may benefit from regular preventer medication.
+This may help prevent or manage exercise-induced asthma.

 Plan ahead to reduce exercise-induced asthma

-The following approaches often help to reduce symptoms that occur despite good asthma control the rest of the time:
+The following approaches may help reduce symptoms that occur despite good asthma control at other times:

 - Choose your exercise.
-For example, swimming is less likely to provoke attacks, because warm moist air is being inhaled.
+For example, swimming is less likely to provoke asthma attacks, because warm and moist air is being inhaled.
 Cycling and running are more likely to provoke symptoms.

-- Doing warm-up exercises for at least 15-20 minutes before vigorous exercise.
+- Do warm-up exercises for at least 15-20 minutes before vigorous exercise.

-- Wearing a mask or balaclava to reduce heat and moisture loss, particularly in winter.
+- Wear a mask or balaclava to reduce heat and moisture loss, particularly in winter.

-- Short acting "relievers" and "preventer medications" protect for 2 to 3 hours if taken just before exercise.
+- Short acting relievers and preventer medications protect for two to three hours if taken just before exercise.